All exams and assignments should be submitted at the scheduled time.

 - Circumstances beyond the student’s control, such as illness or family or personal emergency.

-- Cases where two or more of the student’s classes have no work due during the finals period itself.
+- Cases where three or more of the student’s classes have no work due during the finals period itself.

 - Lacking the above two circumstances, the dean may also support an extension with grade penalty.